OisinCruise/questsdg-sie/README.md

 - Visual effects (particle systems for success/failure, e.g Confetti Explosions)
 - Standard Haptic feedback triggers through controller vibration (if utilised)
 - Spatial audio cues

+## How I plan to utilise the already established Quest:SDG Logic

+- Build upon the existing OpenXR/Hand Tracking framework and just hook into existing scene transitions

+- Extend the Scene Management System, creating 17 new subscenes for Sustainabot interactions that follow the same node composition patterns

+- Use Godot's AnimationPlayer node for Sustainabot character animations and state transitions

+- Reuse spatial audio infrastructure for Sustainabot's gibberish dialogue using the existing audio pipeline

+- Implement State Machines for behavior states (idle, commending, berating) using the same patterns likely used in current interactions

+- Maintain Modular Structure, so that each Sustainabot scene should be self-contained and reusable, consistent with Quest:SDG's architecture